Janok3/Spotify-Usage-Analytics/README.md

 The name is not strictly necessary, but I still wanted to if I decided to do more detailed analysis.

-But the date needed some work as it wasn't as consistent as I needed it to be.
+The date needed some work as it wasn't as consistent as I needed it to be.

 Here are some examples of the different date formats:
 * March 22, 2024